 Using your hot glue gun place a thin consistent stream of hot glue around the edge of one side like you see above.
 Firmly press the other matching shape together on top of the glue.
-The better you press and smoosh the firmer the hold will be.
+The harder you press and smoosh the felt together the firmer the hold will be.

 TIP: Do NOT over glue!
 If you add too much glue around the edges it will spill out of the felt “seam” and make a mess!
 Just keep it consistent and a little bit goes a long ways!

 So this around all but one side.
 You’ll need to leave one side open to stuff!

 Insert your cotton batting.
 If you want to make these weighted or with various sensory feels you CAN toss in some rice or beans – just be careful about getting your no sew felt toys wet!
 I usually recommend picking up some polyfill beads since they are OK to get wet and are great for weighting sensory toys!